bitnami/charts/bitnami/contour/README.md

 Please carefully read through the guide "Upgrading Contour" at https://projectcontour.io/resources/upgrading/.

+### To 6.0.0

+This version updates the chart to use Contour's latest release, `1.19.0`.
+Among other features, this new version introduces support for new kinds of CRDs: `ContourConfiguration` and `ContourDeployment`.
+For further information on new features, please refer to the [official release notes](https://github.com/projectcontour/contour/releases/tag/v1.19.0) for this version.

+Additionally, exisiting CRDs have been syncronised with the official [Contour repository](https://github.com/projectcontour/contour/blob/main/examples/render/contour.yaml)

+**Considerations when upgrading to this version**

+If you are installing a fresh chart, you can ignore this section.

+If you are upgrading from 5.x of this Helm chart, this is a breaking change as the new CRDs will not overwrite the existing ones.
+Therefore, you will need to delete the CRDs and let the chart recreate them.
+Make sure to back up any existing CRs (`kubectl get -o yaml extensionservice,httpproxy,tlscertificatedelegation -A > backup.yaml`) unless you have other ways of recreating them.

 ### To 5.2.0

 This version bumps the Envoy container from 1.17.X to 1.19.X; this Envoy version is officially supported by Contour since 1.18.0, see https://github.com/projectcontour/contour/releases/tag/v1.18.0